sibabalwemosia24/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. Moves the file betty from /tmp to /tmp/my_first_directory
 8. Deletes the file betty in /tmp/my_first_directory
 9. Deleletes the directory myFirstDirectory that is in the /tmp directory
+10. Choanges the working directory to previous one